Corneal ulcer: Symptoms, causes and treatment

-Causes of Corneal Ulcer
+Causes of corneal ulcers

-Most cases of corneal ulcer are due to a bacterial infection that invades the cornea often following eye injury, trauma or other damage.
+Most cases of corneal ulcer are due to a bacterial infection that invades the cornea — often following eye injury, trauma or other damage.

-Contact lens wearers particularly are susceptible to eye irritation that can lead to a corneal ulcer.
+Contact lens wearers are particularly susceptible to eye irritation that can lead to a corneal ulcer.
 A contact lens may rub against the eye's surface, creating slight damage to the epithelium that may enable bacteria to penetrate the eye.

 If you are a contact lens wearer, you can increase your chances of avoiding a corneal ulcer by practicing good hygiene such as washing your hands before handling lenses and following other safety tips.